BarionLP/Ametrin.LiveFlow/README.md

 # Ametrin.LiveFlow

-Ametrin.LiveFlow is a high-performance .NET library for efficiently managing and displaying large collections of data with pagination support.
-It provides a smart caching mechanism that optimizes memory usage while ensuring smooth scrolling and data access in WPF applications.
+Ametrin.LiveFlow is a high-performance .NET library for efficiently managing and displaying large collections of data.
+It provides a smart caching mechanism that optimizes memory usage while ensuring smooth data access

 ## Features